Without CTEs - repetitive and hard to maintain

 )

 The short-hand IN cte_name works only when the CTE has exactly one column.
 If the CTE has multiple columns, use explicit subquery syntax or join the CTE as a table.
-CTE names take precedence over table/collection names.
-If you define a CTE with the same name as a database table/collection, the CTE will be used.
+Stream-level CTE names take precedence over table/collection names.
+If you define a stream-level CTE with the same name as a database table/collection, the CTE is used within that stream.
 Choose distinct names to avoid confusion.